 Some parents will decide to remove their child from the school role in order to educate them at home.
 For the majority of children, this choice will be with the child's best education at the heart of their decision and it will be a positive learning experience.
-However, this is not the case for all, and home education can mean that some children become less visible to services who are there to keep them safe and supported in line with their individual needs.
-Where a parent or carer has expressed their intention to remove their child from the school roll with a view to educating at home, the school will work together with other key professionals and will, where possible, attempt to facilitate a meeting with the family to ensure that all parties have considered what is in the best interests of the child.
-This is particularly important for those children who have SEND, are vulnerable, and/or who have a social worker.
+However, this is not the case for all.
+Elective home education can mean that some children are not in receipt of suitable education and are less visible to the services that are there to keep them safe and supported in line with their needs.
+Where a parent or carer has expressed their intention to remove their child from the school roll with a view to educating at home, the school will work together with other key professionals and will, where possible, attempt to facilitate a meeting.
+This would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child.
+This is particularly important where a child has special educational needs or a disability, and/or has a social worker, and/or is otherwise vulnerable.
+Where a child has an Education, Health and Care plan local authorities will need to review the plan, working closely with parents and carers.
 The school will also link with the named officer for Elective Home Education within the Local Authority.